Erioifpud/shelf-electron/packages/ebus/README.md

 console.log('All bots have responded.');
 ```

-### Network Federation
+### Hierarchical Networking

-You can connect one bus to another by providing a `Transport` during creation. `ebus` handles the rest.
+You can connect one bus to another by providing a `Transport` during creation, forming a tree-like network structure.

 ```typescript
 import { MemoryConnector } from '@eleplug/transport-mem';